 Mile End Deli, Boerum Hill, Brooklyn and Financial District

 Traditional Jewish deli foods from Montreal include house-smoked meats and the Quebequois staple poutine – they even have a Poutine Week, including a version topped with housemade pastrami.
 This restaurant in Boerum Hill is about as wide as one of its well-stacked sandwiches, so go early or late or opt for take-out.
-There’s also a larger sandwich shop in the Manhattan financial district.

 Note that the Brooklyn location closes between lunch and dinner.
 Open daily.